learnlearnin/learnlearnin.github.io/src/documents/gnome.html.md

 description: Setting up everything gnome
 keywords: gnome, themes, suggestions, setup, how-to
 ---
+Before Gnome started removing all useful features from applications and I switched to [KDE](../kde/), I was using Gnome for a long time.

-Here's my set-up of desktop managers, its themes, etc. I'll just list down the steps I used on my favorite [Arch Linux](../archlinux/) to get to my current set up.
+Here's my Gnome set-up.
+I'll just list down the steps I used on my favorite [Arch Linux](../archlinux/) to get to my current set up.

 ## GNOME display manager ##

-Since I'm using GNOME Shell, GDM provides the most seamless integration.
+For GNOME Shell, GDM provides the most seamless integration.
 Although it is slightly slow, it works without problems.

-I've gdm installed and running automatically at startup.
+I'd gdm installed and running automatically at startup.

     pacman -S gdm
     systemctl enable gdm

 ## GNOME ##

-I've tried various desktop environments in various stages of development and designed for various kinds of users.
-GNOME is a stable, yet highly developed; simple yet highly extensible; popular desktop environment.

     pacman -S gnome gnome-extra